jeremyzilar/jeremyzilar.com/_pages/talk.md

 ---

-If you're interested in finding out if I'd be the right fit for your team, [**schedule a free consult**](https://calendly.com/jeremyzilar/online).
+If you're interested in finding out if I'd be the right fit for your team, [**find a time to meet**](https://calendly.com/jeremyzilar/online).

 Before we meet, it would be helpful for me to know more about:
 - your team composition (size, skills, location, etc..)